Freelance Web Consultant Bournemouth, Dorset

 – What servers will it run on and how much will they cost to maintain

-– What browser and device support are necessary to support (based on existing stats if available)
+– What browsers and devices are necessary to support (based on existing stats if available)

 – Are there any one-off or subscription costs for any other part of the project